 Summary of dementia statistics in Australia.

-• There are over 321,600 Australians living with dementia
+- There are more than 332,000 Australians living with dementia

-• Each week, there are 1,700 new cases of dementia in Australia; approx. one person every 6 minutes.
+- Each week, there are more than 1,700 new cases of dementia in Australia; approx. one person every 6 minutes.
 This is expected to grow to 7,400 new cases each week by 2050

-• There are approximately 24,400 people in Australia with Younger Onset Dementia (a diagnosis of dementia under the age of 65; including people as young as 30)
+- There are 24,700 people in Australia with Younger Onset Dementia (a diagnosis of dementia under the age of 65; including people as young as 30)

-• One in four people over the age of 85 have dementia
+- Three in ten people over the age of 85 and almost one in ten people over 65 have dementia

-• An estimated 1.2 million Australians are caring for someone with dementia
+- An estimated 1.2 million people are involved in the care of a person with dementia

 THE IMPACT OF DEMENTIA IN AUSTRALIA